Interfacial Magnetic Anisotropy of Iron-Adsorbed Ferroelectric Perovskites: First-Principles and Machine Learning Study

+A promising strategy to overcome these challenges involves reducing the energy required for spin switching by manipulating the magnetic anisotropy energy (MAE) of ferromagnetic (FM) materials.
+Ferroelectric (FE) materials, with their spontaneous polarization, offer the potential to influence MAE, providing a pathway for lowering spin-switching energy.
+Previous studies have demonstrated the impact of FE substrates, such as BaTiO$_3$ (BTO) and HfO$_2$, on the MAE of FM materials.\cite{duan2006predicted,Duan2008,Lukashev2012,radaelli2014electric,Odkhuu2017,vermeulen2019ferroelectric,Cheng2023} However, the interplay between the FE substrate properties and FM layer behaviors, particularly at the atomic interface, remains insufficiently understood.

-Here, we report our first-principles and machine learning investigation on the MAE of Fe monolayers in various FE ABO$_3$ materials, comprising alkaline (A=Ca, Sr, or Ba) and group 4 transition metal (B=Ti, Zr, or Hf) elements.
-Our study disclosed unusual factors affecting the MAE of Fe monolayers leading to valuable insights that can aid in identifying and improving suitable FE and FM materials for spintronics applications.
-Specifically, we found that the MAE of Fe monolayers depend not only on the spontaneous polarization of ABO$_3$ but also on the magnetic dipole moment induced in the FE material near the interface between FE and FM materials due to the structural strain and the proximity effect.
-Furthermore, we employed a machine learning approach to examine the universal behavior of FM MAE in the presence of FE layers, and our findings demonstrate that the induced magnetic moment near the interface is indeed a crucial feature that can explain the FE-dependent behavior of FM MAE.
+Here, we present our first principles and machine learning investigation of the MAE of iron adsorbates on various FE ABO$_3$ perovskite substrates.
+These substrates consist of alkaline earth metals (A$=$Ca, Sr, Ba) and group 4 transition metals (B$=$Ti, Zr, Hf).
+Our study identifies unique factors influencing the MAE of iron adsorbates, providing valuable insights for selecting and optimizing FE and FM materials for spintronic applications.
+While the MAE of FM layers on FE substrates is well-documented in terms of the spontaneous polarization of FE substrates,\cite{duan2006predicted,Duan2008} our findings reveal that the MAE of iron adsorbates correlates not only with the spontaneous polarization of ABO$_3$ but also with the induced magnetic dipole moments in the BO$_2$ layer and basal oxygen of the ABO$_3$ octahedron near the interface.
+Employing machine learning, we further explore the universal behavior of FM MAE in the presence of FE layers, demonstrating that the induced magnetic moment near the interface is a critical feature explaining the FE-dependent behavior of FM MAE.